Japan House

 • price 1 of 4

-The selection of gorgeous Japanese baked creations from the WA Cafe looks like something out of a Studio Ghibli film.
-While it might be the glistening display cases of yuzu cheesecakes, matcha crepe cakes and Mont Blancs that lure you in, it’s the more visually unassuming options such as kare-pan (curry bread), melon pan (melon bread) and anpan (sweet red bean buns) that will keep you hooked.
+Why we love it: While it might be the glistening display cases of yuzu cheesecakes, matcha crepe cakes and Mont Blancs that lure you in at WA Café, it’s the more visually unassuming options such as kare-pan (curry bread), melon pan (melon bread) and anpan (sweet red bean buns) that will keep you hooked.
 The patisserie offers plenty of drink options for tea lovers, perfect for sipping on while you satisfy your sweet tooth.
-With additional locations in Covent Garden and Marylebone, it’s a popular place to get your hands on the beloved strawberry shortcake often enjoyed in Japan around Christmas time.
+With additional locations in Covent Garden, Aldgate East and Marylebone, it’s a popular place to get your hands on the beloved strawberry shortcake often enjoyed in Japan around Christmas time.

-Time Out tip Check out the yakisoba pan (fried noodle bun), the matcha version of the melon bread, and the cream buns.
+Time Out tip: Check out the yakisoba pan (fried noodle bun), the matcha version of the melon bread, and the cream buns.

 Advertising